Ibrahim Khalilov

 Mobile Empathy-Based Sandbox for Privacy Awareness

-In ProgressAn innovative mobile application that creates a safe sandbox environment for users to explore and understand privacy implications of their app usage.
-The system uses empathy-based design principles to make privacy concepts more accessible and actionable.
+In ProgressA fully automated, LLM-powered mobile application that creates a safe sandbox environment for users to explore and understand privacy implications of their app usage.
+The system leverages empathy-based design principles and intelligent language models to make privacy concepts more accessible, personalized, and actionable.

 Key Highlights: